Sonnet 285

 Did my lone soul not pine to have you near.

-Sweet love seems both a blessing and a curse,
+Sweet love seems both a blessing and a curse—

-Or bring us down in loneliness undone.
+Or bring us down when left to ache alone.

-For if not so what argument disproves?
+And if not so, what argument disproves?

 © Loubert S Suddaby.
 All Rights Reserved.